4ry1337/my-obsidian/Rust/Rust - References and Borrowing.md

 ## Dangling References

-In Rust, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.
+In Rust, the compiler guarantees that references will never be [[Dangling Reference|dangling references]]: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.

+# The Rules of References
+- At any given time, you can have *either* one mutable reference *or* any number of immutable references.
+- References must always be valid.